 Take home code challenges can take a variety of forms, they are there to test the ‘all round’ skills of a software engineer, they can take the form of interview questions or code problems that test skills in

-List of Geektastic Code Challenges
+Some of the Geektastic Code Challenges you can license

 |Programming Language||Code Challenge||Duration|

 |Python - Core Skills||Word Score Leaderboards||2hrs|

 |Android - Core Skills||Weather Forecast||2hrs 30mins|

 |C++ - Core Skills||Incomplete Sequences||2hrs 30mins|

 |C# - Core Skills||Word Game||2hrs|

 |Objective C||London Monuments Challenge||2hrs 30mins|

 Looking for a solution to test your candidates’ technical skills?
 JOIN AND TRY FOR FREE